CAt0mIcS/Ray/README.md

 * Save the Scene
 * Open another Save File
 * Open multiple Tabs (Different Save Files)

+Planned features:
+* Create projects like in Visual Studio with multiple files
+* Add Alt-Text to lines (named connections)

 You can find the full documentation on the [wiki](https://github.com/CAt0mIcS/NodePlanningEditor/wiki) (soon).